 2) Now here comes the second problem.
 Even if you are willing to work hard, many buyers go to Fiverr with the mentality of searching for cheap deals.
 It’s like shopping on eBay – getting things at the lowest price possible.
 Hence, higher-priced gigs might not be as appealing as cheaper ones that are offered by your competitors.

 No matter how much injustice that makes you feel, the buyers couldn’t care less whether your skills are worth is or not.
-If you think that you deserve more, then you need to reconsider the value of your skills versus the time spend fulfilling ‘cheap tasks’.
+If you think that you deserve more, then you need to reconsider the value of your skills versus the time spent fulfilling ‘cheap tasks’.

 3) Just like the visitors, the number of sellers in the marketplace is equally as enormous.
 Given the chance, everyone would want to be featured on the front page listing of Fiverr, but it’s not going to be that easy.
 Basically, there is no way to request or pay to be featured.